 Tel 0775 241 3223

-We would encourage any working-age stroke survivor to come along and join us. its very easy to join, you can either just turn up at the Winkfield Centre for one of our Chi Kung classes or at our exercise classes, which are now held at the New River Sports Centre, White Hart Lane.
+We previously encouraged any working-age stroke survivor to join us.
+But because we have become very busy we are unable to take on any more new members at present as there is a queue of people waiting to join.
+So it is no longer possible, as I state in the video above, to just turn up at the Winkfield Centre for one of our Chi Kung classes or at our Exercise classes, which are held at the New River Sports Centre, White Hart Lane.

 We have a great variety of people.
-Every week, around 15–20 people take part in each class, so there are about 60–80 people active in our group each week.
+Every week, around 15–20 people can take part in each class, so there are about 60–80 people active in our group each week.
+But 20 is the maximum number our tutors can accommodate.
+And as I note above we can no longer take on new members.

 The full list of members is about 160.
 The active members range from working-age and beyond.
 At the moment, our youngest member is 23 years old and the oldest has just reached 80 years of age.